Our simple guide to blood donation

 3. Your sample will then be packaged up and stored at the required temperature, (4° or room temp dependent on the use of the sample) and a chemical may be added to prevent the blood from clotting.
 Pick up is coordinated immediately using our specialist courier service to ensure the sample reaches the client as quickly and as freshly as possible – it could be on its way to anywhere from Edinburgh to Paris by the time you get back home!

-One fuss-free donation could help to find the root cause of inherited diseases, such as sickle cell anaemia and diabetes, or contribute towards research into various cancer therapies and rare diseases for which there is currently no cure.
+One fuss-free donation could help to find the root cause of inherited diseases, such as sickle cell anaemia and diabetes, or contribute towards research into various cancer therapies and Inflammatory Bowel Diseases (IBD) such as Crohn’s or Colitis for which there is currently no cure.

 Don’t forget, the Tissue Solutions team will be on hand should you have any questions at all during the process.